omollojr/python-deeplearning/README.md

 for providing this **free, high-quality AI education** and the
 **Applied AI Lab** platform supporting these exercises.

-> Disclaimer: This repository contains my personal learning projects based on
+> Disclaimer: This repository contains learning projects based on
 > materials provided by WorldQuant University.
 > All content is for educational purposes only and is **not officially endorsed** by WQU.